You rip me for dollars and now woman: Portable drags Poco Lee again on stage

 The singer added that Poco Lee ripped him off with the dollars drama and still wants to take the ladies away from him.

-The hilarious accuastion got Poco Lee and the crowd into a fit of laughter.
+The hilarious accusation got Poco Lee and the crowd into a fit of laughter.

 Watch the video below: